 Last year’s winners were rewarded with a trip of a lifetime to San Francisco to visit some of the world’s leading companies in the technology sector, including Google, Facebook, Microsoft and Uber.
-Check out Sam and Liam’s trip at the link below.
+2015 winners, Sam and Liam’s, trip can be viewed at the link below.

-In September/October Sentinus will deliver a series of Digital Futures roadshows in schools throughout Northern Ireland, which will provide a platform for young people, 13 – 14 years old, to generate innovative business ideas and introduce them to the concept of using digital media to support the growth and development of their business.
-Over the next 6 – 8 weeks, working in teams of up to six, students will develop their business concept, create a company website, Twitter and Facebook pages and create a project display for exhibition at Digital Futures regional final at Belfast City Hall on 6th December.
+From Septembe – April Sentinus will deliver a series of Digital Futures roadshows in schools throughout Northern Ireland, which will provide a platform for young people, 13 – 14 years old, to generate innovative business ideas and introduce them to the concept of using digital media to support the growth and development of their business.
+Over the next 6 – 8 weeks, working in teams of up to six, students will develop their business concept, create a company website, Twitter and Facebook pages and create a project display for exhibition at Digital Futures regional final at Sentinus Young Innovators at the Big Bang Regional Finals on 26th June.

-During the Digital Futures Celebration Day at the City Hall students will have the opportunity to hear presentations from high profile speakers from the digital sector, including Google and Facebook, take part in hands on workshops. speed network with a lot of inspirational ambassadors and compete for some top level prizes.
-Winning teams will have the opportunity to take part in life changing trips to London and San Francisco where they will visit to internationally recognised companies and universities.
+During the Final students will have the opportunity to take part in hands on workshops, meet a lot of inspirational ambassadors and compete for some top level prizes.
+Winning teams will have the opportunity to take part in a life changing trip to San Francisco where they will visit internationally recognised companies and universities.

 Below are some comments from previous participating teachers: